Both of You, Dance Like You Want to Win!: Production

-Cultural references and themes
+Cultural references

 "Both of You, Dance Like You Want to Win!" references the Confucian Book of Rites and It Happened One Night (1934).

 "Both of You, Dance Like You Want to Win!" contains references to films, historical concepts, or previous works by Hideaki Anno.
 Asuka, for example, awkwardly quotes an existing Confucian proverb from the Book of Rites, while the training between her and Shinji has been compared to the game of twister.
 During the episode, Asuka takes refuge in Misato's room to avoid sleeping alone in the same room with Shinji.
 The sliding door separating them is renamed by her the "unshakable walls of Jericho".
 This nickname refers to the battle of Jericho, a biblical episode narrated in the book of Joshua, and the movie It Happened One Night (1934).
 In one of the most famous scenes in the film, the two main characters spend a night in the same motel room, using a blanket as a divider between their beds, called by the characters themselves "walls of Jericho".
-In another scene, "Blood Type: Blue" is glimpsed on Ritsuko's PC, in reference to the Japanese title of Blue Christmas (1978).
+In another scene, "Blood Type: Blue" is glimpsed on Ritsuko's PC, in reference to the Japanese title of Kihachi Okamoto's Blue Christmas (1978).

 The final battle of the episode has been compared to tokusatsu shows.
-Yuichiro Oguro, editor of extra materials contained in the Evangelion Japanese home video releases, compared the battle of the two Evangelions without external power with Ultraman, the protagonist of the Ultraman franchise who could only fight for a few minutes of activity; he and Gualtiero Cannarsi, responsible of the first Italian Evangelion localisation, also noted how in one sequence the body of the Angel defeated in the sixth episode, Ramiel, is visible.
-Oguro therefore described this episode as a more realistic version of the tokusatsu of his childhood.
+Yūichirō Oguro, editor of extra materials contained in the Evangelion Japanese home video releases, compared the battle of the two Evangelions without external power with Ultraman, the protagonist of the Ultraman franchise, who could only fight for a few minutes of activity; he and Gualtiero Cannarsi, responsible for the first Italian Evangelion localisation, also noted how in one sequence the body of the Angel defeated in the sixth episode, Ramiel, is visible.
+Oguro thus described this episode as a more realistic version of the tokusatsu of his childhood.
 The cut in which the legs of the Evangelions are seen toppled under the ground has been described as an homage to Kon Ichikawa's The Inugami Family (1976) and Shinji Sōmai's Typhoon Club (1985).
 Even the typefaces used in the titles of this and other episodes of the series, characterized by an unconventional sense of reading, have been interpreted as an homage to the style of Ichikawa.
 During the course of the episode, the JS Haruna cruiser is mentioned, while in the scene where Kensuke Aida and Toji Suzuhara sell pictures of Asuka, a text about the Tenshō embassy is glimpsed.